Hermetism and other religions: Judaism

-The relationship between Judaism and Hermetism has been one of mutual influence and a subject of controversy within the Jewish religion.
+The relationship between ancient Judaism and Hermetism has been one of mutual influence and a subject of controversy within the Jewish religion.

 Middle Ages

 This identification paved the way for the exchange and melding of ideas between Judaism and Hermetism during the Middle Ages.
-The most prominent interrelation between the two systems is in the development of Kabbalah which developed into three separate brands: a Jewish stream, a Christian stream (Cabala in Christianity), and a Hermetic stream (Qabalah in Hermeticism).
-Medieval Hermetism, aside from alchemy, is often seen as analogous to and was heavily influenced by these Kabbalistic ideas.
+The most prominent interrelation between the two systems is in the development of Kabbalah, which developed into three separate brands: a Jewish stream, a Christian stream (Cabala in Christianity), and a Hermetic stream (Qabalah in Hermeticism).
+Medieval Hermetism, aside from alchemy, is often seen as analogous to (and was heavily influenced by) these Kabbalistic ideas.

 Hermetism and Kabbalah arose together in the 12th and 13th centuries.
 The Practical Kabbalah also relied upon magic and astrology but focused more on the Hebrew language in its incantations than the general language of Hermetism in general.

 Secondly, Jewish scholars of the Middle Ages attempted to make use of treatises on astrology, medicine and theurgy as a justification for practicing natural magic forbidden by a number of commandments in the Torah and reinforced by prophetic books codified by rabbinic authorities.
 They noted the wonders performed by celebrated biblical figures such as the patriarchs and King Solomon and which were seen as a God-given and condoned use of natural magic.
 They attributed these arts to divine knowledge imparted by Jewish heroes to gentiles such as the Indians, Babylonians, Egyptians, and Greeks, and felt that by approaching magic from a religious standpoint would legitimize their use of the sciences.
 In particular, they believed the Hermetic teachings to have its origins in ancient Jewish sources.

-These Jewish scholars, particularly the ones who distrusted Aristotelian rationality, looked to Hermetism as a backing to discuss theological interpretation of the Torah and the ten commandments.
+These Jewish scholars, particularly the ones who distrusted Aristotelian rationality, looked to Hermetism as a backing to discuss theological interpretation of the Torah and the Ten Commandments.
 Fabrizo Lelli writes: "As for Christians and Muslims, so likewise for Jews, Hermetism was an alternative to Aristotelianism--the likeliest prospect, in fact, for integrating an alien system into their religion.
 This was because the response of the Hermetica to intellectual problems was generally theosophical."